Azure/dalec/docs/intro.md

 packages).
 Source packages can be published to a package repository and then another system can download the source package and build it.

-In the case case of the above example, we need to include the go modules in the list of sources.
+In the case of the above example, we need to include the go modules in the list of sources.
 We'll accomplish this by add a source which will run `go mod download` in a docker image with the `src` source mounted and then extract the go modules from the resulting filesystem.